UML-Cyber-Security/CCDC_Web_Security_Event/Setup-Scripts/README.md

 The Machine will need to have the following installed
 * Docker
-  * This would be done the method described on the docker website
+  * This would be done the method described on the docker website - or because we don't need much - the docker.io method
 * Nginx (Or HAProxy)
   * This would be installed but not started
 * xrdp